-The flow studies from six experiments in Group IV (SRI 63-441 + PGE1 vs. PGE1) are depicted in Figure 5.
+The flow studies from six experiments in Group IV $(SRI 63-441 + PGE_1 vs. PGE_1)$ are depicted in Figure 5.
 With the drug combination treatment group, as already evident in renal xenograft survival and function, blood flow to the xenografted kidneys was consistently maintained at significantly higher levels than in the control group (in this case already receiving a vasoactive agent, PGE1).
-This is depicted up to 100 minutes after revascularization in Figure 5, since before that time, the PGE1 alone group had already demonstrated severe diminu-
+This is depicted up to 100 minutes after revascularization in Figure 5, since before that time, the $PGE_1$ alone group had already demonstrated severe diminution of graft flow.
+However, the combination treatment group maintained a degree of significant flow for most of the duration of the experiment.